 Afterwards...Be Sure to Get Social!

 Sometimes, it’s necessary to be alone in nature.
 Other times, it’s important to gather with friends.
 Connect with people you love through video chat, e-mail, phone or social media.
 Share with one another how you’ve celebrated Earth Day.
 We would love to see your photos!
-If you post on social media, be sure to tag UNH Extension and Nature Groupie.
+If you post on social media, use the hashtag #UNHEarthDay and tag UNH Extension and Nature Groupie.
 Additionally, if you would like to contribute citizen science findings from your own backyard or local trail, download the iNaturalist app on your smartphone.